-The diaries Even before Casement's trial British officials divulged official copies of diary extracts, supposedly written by him, in which the author described homosexual encounters with young men and adolescents.
+Even before Casement's trial British officials divulged official copies of diary extracts, supposedly written by him, in which the author described sexual encounters with young men and adolescents.
 They contained numerous accounts of partners’ physical details and of payments made.
 Their display to journalists and to influential figures in Ireland, Britain, and the US was designed to blacken his reputation and to undermine any movement for clemency.
 In the probable event of his execution they would also help to prevent his being viewed as a martyr.
 The tactic succeeded in the first of these objectives.
-At a time when homosexual tastes and practices were widely loathed, several among those who were shown these documents chose not to involve themselves in the appeal for a reprieve.
+At a time when homosexual practices were widely loathed, several among those who were shown these documents chose not to involve themselves in the appeal for a reprieve.

 Over many decades some of Casement's supporters claimed that the diaries were forged.
-There were strong arguments in favour of such a view: none of his friends and acquaintances suspected he was a homosexual; accounts of the diaries’ discovery were inconsistent; the ‘black’ or compromising diaries related to the years in which he made his two river journeys, when his movements were uniquely well recorded; and some of the entries for 1911 indicate rash behaviour at a time when Casement was under constant surveillance by his enemies.
+There were strong arguments in favour of such a view: none of his friends and acquaintances suspected he was homosexual; accounts of the diaries’ discovery were inconsistent; the ‘black’ or compromising diaries related to the years in which he made his two river journeys, when his movements were uniquely well recorded; and some of the entries for 1911 indicate rash behaviour at a time when Casement was under constant surveillance by his enemies.

 On the other hand it was argued that the diaries were preserved carefully by the British government (although access to them was denied until 1959), and that this would have been self-defeating if they were forgeries; F. E. Smith clearly believed they were genuine and invited Casement's counsel to inspect the official copies – an offer which was wisely declined; the diaries contained inconsistencies (such as criticism of homosexuality) which seemed to weaken their impact, and which a forger might sensibly have avoided; the sheer volume of material was superfluous, increasing the risk of incriminating errors; and any forgery needed to be carried out in a hurry, since there had been no need to produce the diaries until Casement was captured a mere five weeks before his trial.